 Male fertility help: Make an appointment

-If you need specialist male fertility treatment and advice, call our Patient Advisors to make an initial appointment on 0161 300 2737.
+If you need specialist male fertility treatment and advice, call our New Patient Coordinators to make an initial appointment on 0161 300 2737.
 You can also use our Live Chat facility, available via our Homepage during clinic hours, if you want to discreetly talk to our team, or you can apply online.

 Our Guide for Men also outlines the many different ways we can help you become a parent if you have male fertility issues.

-Last updated: 3rd September 2024
+Last updated: 8th November 2024